-Any concerns should be raised using our normal safeguarding protocols complete a green concern referral form and hand the DSL immediately.
-Appendix 4
+Any concerns should be raised using our normal safeguarding protocols - i.e. log the concern on CPOMs and verbally inform the DSL of the concern immediately.

-The DSL will then make a referral to Children's Social Care if needed.
+The DSL will then make a referral to Children's Social Care.
 In urgent cases, where the child is at immediate risk of harm the police should be contacted on 101 or 999.
 Parents should NOT be informed before a referral is made or the police contacted.